Mind the (DH) Gap! A Contrast in Risky Choices Between Reasoning and Conversational LLMs: Additional Study Design Details

 We fit our models by minimizing the Mean Squared Error (MSE) between the model's predicted selection probabilities and the observed empirical choice rates.
 For a dataset of $N$ trials, the objective function is:

 We optimize this objective using the L-BFGS-B algorithm which allows for bound constraints on parameters.
-This ensures that parameters remain within theoretically valid ranges (e.g., $\sigma > 0$, $\lambda > 0$).
+This ensures that parameters remain within theoretically valid ranges.

 \paragraph{Model Variants and Starting Points.} To ensure robustness and avoid local minima, we implement a multi-start strategy for every fit ($n_{\text{starts}}=20$).
-We specifically fit four distinct model variants to isolate the effects of different behavioral components.
-For each variant, we utilize a combination of fixed baselines (representing rational or standard economic benchmarks) and random initializations:
+We fit five model variants: the dual-beta PT model used in the main analysis, three variants of the standard PT parameterization to isolate different behavioral components, and a regret-based alternative.
+For each variant, we utilize a combination of fixed baselines and random initializations: